LEB-EPFL/eda_plugin/docs/source/custom_components.rst

 ----------------
 Actuators are seperated into the main class for basic parameters and control and Acquisition classes responsible for a started acquisition.
-The actuator should at least be able to receive a signal from an interpreter, here normally implemented in the pyqtSlot :py:meth:`.call_action`.
+The actuator should at least be able to receive a signal from an interpreter, here normally implemented in the pyqtSlot :py:meth:`MMActuator.call_action`.
 Depending on the implementation of image recording, it might also be responsible to hand new images over to the analyser.
 This is the case for example in the :py:class:`.PycroAcquisition` class.
-The :py:class:`.InjectedPycroAcquisition` class used in the :py:meth:`.examples.main.pyro` example is a subclass of the more basic
-:py:class:`.actuators.pycromanager.PycroAcquisition` with the additional image injection.
+The :py:class:`.InjectedPycroAcquisition` class used in the :py:meth:`.examples.main.pyro` example is a subclass of the more basic :py:class:`.actuators.pycromanager.PycroAcquisition` with the additional image injection.

 .. code-block:: python